 Three Arctic Islands: Spitsbergen, Greenland and Iceland

-This award-winning expedition cruise takes you to Scorsbysund, on the northeast coast of Greenland, Iceland, and high above the Arctic Circle in Spitsbergen, Norway.
-Iconic Arctic animals such as the polar bear, musk ox, reindeer and walrus are commonly seen.
+Named one of National Geographic Traveler’s 50 Tours of a Lifetime this award-winning expedition cruise takes you to Scorsbysund, on the northeast coast of Greenland, Iceland, and high above the Arctic Circle in Spitsbergen, Norway.
+Iconic arctic animals such as the polar bear, musk ox, reindeer, and walrus are commonly seen.

 - Marvel at one of National Geographic Travelers’ 50 Tours of a Lifetime